 For a typical wedding, a good general rule to capture all of that is to have your photographer show up about 60 to 90 minutes before you want to be finished getting ready and move on to the next part of the day.
 We also find that most guys wait until the end to get ready and it doesn't take them that long so we recommend you base your start time around the bride :)

 We always recommend at least 30 minutes of couple portraits.
 This is our favorite part of the entire day.
 Sometimes we do couple portraits at multiple times such as first look and then sunset.
 Sometimes they are at all once.
-Our recommendation is 30-60 minutes though total.
+Our recommendation is 30-60 minutes total.
 If portraits involve traveling to different sites then make sure to factor travel time in separately and account for traffic too.

 Most of our couples want a handful of formal portraits for bridal party and family/extended family.
 These are the images that mom's and grandmothers LOVE.
 And in all honesty, they will probably mean a lot to you too.
-We know and you and your guests want to move on to the cocktail hour or the next part of the day so preparation is the key to keeping it efficient and quick.
-It will go quick if you prepare the list of combinations ahead of time, and also inform those guests where and when they need to be.
+We know you and your guests want to move on to the cocktail hour or the next part of the day so preparation is the key to keeping it efficient and quick.
+It will go quicker if you prepare the list of combinations ahead of time, and also inform those guests where and when they need to be.
 Timeline for this greatly depends on the number of combinations and size of the group photos.
 More combinations = more time, and larger groups = more setup time.
 To keep it simple for planning, most wedding formal portraits take between 15-30 minutes depending on the above factors if you're prepared.
 They usually happen shortly before the ceremony or immediately after since all the guests are in the same place.

 Finding Your End Time